 With Kansas in need of more physicians, the University of Kansas School of Medicine-Wichita opened in 1971 to provide hands-on clinical training to medical students in their third and fourth years.
-In 2011, KU School of Medicine-Wichita expanded to a full, four-year campus, welcoming its first class of first-year medical students.
+In 2011, KU School of Medicine-Wichita expanded to a full, four-year campus.

 5 reasons Kansas needs more doctors:

 - Low physician-to-population ratios in 5 of 6 geographic regions

 - Increased demand for care with reform

 - Time to get through medical school and residency is 7+ years

 While the majority of medical schools are tied to a hospital, KU School of Medicine-Wichita is community-based thanks to more than 1,000 volunteer faculty inside three partner hospitals (Robert J. Dole VA Medical Center, Wesley Medical Center, and Ascension Via Christi), as well as in doctors’ offices across the state.

 In addition to educating doctors and other health care professionals for Kansas, KU School of Medicine-Wichita benefits the community and state by:

 - Improving patient outcomes and lowering costs through research